QRY91/uroboro/landing-page/README.md

 ## 🤝 Contributing

-This landing page is part of the main uroboro project.
+This landing page showcases the unified uroboro tool and Trinity integration success.
 To contribute:

 1. Fork the main repository
 2. Make changes in the `landing-page/` directory
-3. Test locally with `npm run dev`
+3. Test locally with `npm run dev` or `python3 -m http.server 8000`
+4. Ensure Trinity messaging is consistent with main README
-4. Submit a pull request
+5. Submit a pull request

 ## 📄 License